 I use this ALL THE TIME!
 Our home has built-in speakers in every room and we do have a receiver that can play to them.
 But it’s a bit clunky to get the song or podcast going.
 I have to make sure my phone is connected via Bluetooth to the receiver and then make sure that all the speakers are on.
 Instead of going through this hassle, I prefer to use my Alexas.
 There are a variety of platforms on which to play music and podcasts using Alexa.
 I use Spotify and have linked my accounts in the Music & Podcasts in Settings.
 When I open Spotify, I can choose to play the music from one Alexa or multiple Alexas.
 I love using this when I’m housecleaning and can go from room to room without disruption of a podcast or playlist!

 “Alexa, add chocolate to my shopping list”

 Alexa has built-in lists.
 You can just say “Alexa, add milk to my shopping list”.
-You can have multiple lists and they can be for anything, not just shopping.
-It’s a great feature, but I like to have my grocery list organized, rather than one big jumbled list.
+My kids also add items they are running low on.
+It’s a great feature, but I like to have my grocery list organized by aisle and store, rather than one big jumbled list.

 “Alexa, it’s a new day.”

 This is another feature that I’ve just started using.
 I love it and use it every day!
 When set up, a triggering phrase starts a sequence of skills.
 For example, when I say “Alexa, it’s a new day”, Alexa tells me “Good Morning, Sunshine” and then reports the weather.
 From there, she tells me the news and then starts the Quote of the Day Podcast.
 All of this happens as I’m making coffee, and eating my breakfast.
 By the end, I’m ready to sit down and start my day.
 Some other examples are “Alexa, start focus time.”
 Alexa will then play 30 minutes of focus music.
 Check out more about Routines HERE.